wojodesign/simplecart-js/README.md

 downloads area

 v3.0.3 changelog
  - removed triggers for beforeAdd and afterAdd on load
+ - added support for taxShipping

 ## Quick Start